 Vitamin A

-It protects your cavy from conditions such as Xerophthalmia, an irregular dryness of the conjunctiva, and cornea of the eyes.
+Vitamin A is critical for development, nutrition, and overall health.
+It protects your cavy from conditions like Xerophthalmia, an irregular dryness of the conjunctiva and cornea of the eyes.

+Noticeable intolerance to noise and weight loss are other symptoms of deficiency.
 Xerophthalmia caused by vitamin A deficiency can lead to death within a few days.

 Vitamin B6